-Our experience, for whatever reason, has been different.
+Our lawyers' experience, for whatever reason, has been different.
 We have had a lot of success reaching a settlement with Chubb before filing or shortly after filing a lawsuit.
-Of course, when Chubb or any insurance company is not being reasonable how much money they offer in a settlement, we are going to file a lawsuit and push to a jury trial unless Chubb sees the case differently as the lawsuit progresses.
+Of course, when Chubb or any insurance company is not being reasonable how much money they offer in a settlement, we are going to file a lawsuit and push for a jury trial unless Chubb sees the case differently as the lawsuit progresses.
 (Here is one old example that got national media attention when Chubb was unwilling to settle a claim with us after we made a reasonable demand.)

 Often a lawsuit needs to be filed to maximize the value of your claim against a Chubb insured.